 Our thoughts are restless.
 They cannot stay still for a moment.
 It is just like the various weather fronts that flow in from different directions.
 We have cold fronts and warm fronts.
 When the two meet, the variations in temperature can cause precipitation.
 The warm moist air, when struck by a cold front, causes the moisture to turn from water vapor to water, and then it falls as rain.
 If the weather is below freezing, it falls as snow.
 Turbulence in the air can cause storms such as high winds, hurricanes, or tornadoes.
 Other weather conditions cause lightning and thunder.
-At any given day on this planet there can be hundreds of lightning storms taking place around the planet.
+At any given day there can be hundreds of lightning storms taking place around the planet.
 This is a turbulent planet with many fluctuations of weather.
 This is the condition of our thoughts.

 We may be trying to sit in meditation, and suddenly a thought comes.
-Just like we are enjoying a sunny day, and suddenly clouds roll in or raindrops start to fall, we have a choice.
+Just like when we are enjoying a sunny day and suddenly clouds roll in or raindrops start to fall, we have a choice.
 We can keep doing what we are doing, or we can get angry or upset about the weather, close up shop, and hibernate in our house.
 Similarly, when we are meditating, we may start to see some Light but then a thought comes in.
 We can either get involved with that thought and become distracted from meditating, or we can keep on meditating to refocus on the inner Light.

 Many thoughts flow in as storm clouds to distract us from meditating.
-We might think about the past, and all the events that happened.
+We might think about the past and all the events that happened.
 We may be lost in happy thoughts, or we might think of all the bad things that happened to us.
 Whether they are good thoughts or bad, we stop meditating.
 Our body may look like we’re sitting in meditation, but we’re caught up in the weather fluctuations of our thoughts.

 We may be having thoughts about the future.
 We might be planning what we are going to do on our next vacation, what we will do at work later that day, what we want to buy, or how we want to refinance our house.
-We may also be upset with our boss not giving us a raise, so plan what we want to say to him or her when we go to work so that we are given a salary increase.
+We may also be upset with our boss for not giving us a raise, so we plan what we want to say to him or her when we go to work so that we are given a salary increase.

 Anger works in the same way as a tornado.
 It suddenly appears out of the blue to upset the calm, peaceful, sunny day.
 When it comes, whoever is in close proximity to the person afflicted by anger has to watch out and get out of the way.